USS George Washington (SSBN-598): Collision with Nissho Maru

 On 9 April 1981, George Washington was at periscope depth and was broadsided by the 2350 LT Japanese commercial cargo ship Nissho Maru in the East China Sea about 110 nmi south-southwest of Sasebo, Japan.
 George Washington immediately surfaced and searched for the other vessel.
 Owing to the heavy fog conditions at the time, they did see the Nissho Maru heading off into the fog, but it appeared undamaged.
 It headed into port for repairs; the crew was later flown back to Pearl Harbor from Guam.
 Unbeknownst to the crew of the George Washington, Nissho Maru sank in about 15 minutes.
-Two Japanese crewmen were lost; 13 were rescued by Japan Maritime Self-Defense Force destroyers JDS Akigumo (DD-120) and Aogumo (ja).
+Two Japanese crewmen were lost; 13 were rescued by Japan Maritime Self-Defense Force destroyers and Aogumo (ja).
 The submarine suffered minor damage to her sail.

 The accident strained U.S.–Japanese relations a month before a meeting between Japanese Prime Minister Zenko Suzuki and President of the United States Ronald Reagan.
 Japan criticized the U.S. for taking more than 24 hours to notify Japanese authorities, and demanded to know what the boat was doing surfacing only about 20 nmi outside Japan's territorial waters.

 The U.S. Navy initially stated that George Washington executed a crash dive during the collision, and then immediately surfaced, but could not see the Japanese ship due to fog and rain (according to a U.S. Navy report).
 A preliminary report released a few days later stated the submarine and aircraft crews both had detected Nissho Maru nearby, but neither the submarine nor the aircraft realized Nissho Maru was in distress.

 On 11 April, President Reagan and other U.S. officials formally expressed regret over the accident, made offers of compensation, and reassured the Japanese there was no cause for worry about radioactive contamination.
 As is its standard policy, the U.S. Government refused to reveal what the submarine was doing close to Japan, or whether she was armed with nuclear missiles.
 (It is government and navy policy to neither confirm nor deny the presence of nuclear weapons on board.)
 The Navy accepted responsibility for the incident, and relieved and reprimanded the George Washingtons commanding officer and officer of the deck.

 On 31 August, the U.S. Navy released its final report, concluding the accident resulted from a set of coincidences, compounded by errors on the part of two members of the submarine crew.

 After the collision with the Nissho Maru, the damaged sail was repaired with parts from the sail from the which was waiting for disposal at the Puget Sound Naval Shipyard.